-Construction of the first academic building, an 11-story, 300,000 square-foot structure, is on track to start later this year and open to students, faculty, and staff in 2024.
+Construction of the first academic building, an 11-story, 300,000 square-foot structure, is on track to open to students, faculty, and staff in 2024.
 It features a design centered on the principles of sustainability, health and wellness, green and social spaces, accessibility, connectivity, flexibility, and integrated technology.

 When completed, the Academic 1 building will provide instruction, research, office, and support spaces for graduate-level programs in computer science and computer engineering, as well as select other programs.
 Experiential learning environments within this building will be designed to enhance the Virginia Tech experience including flexible multi-purpose areas, research and testing labs, and maker spaces.

 Campus plans call for Virginia Tech to build two additional buildings, each about 150,000 square feet, as the campus grows.